markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 </SyncML>
 ```

 The following example shows how to add a WPA3-Enterprise network with profile name `My Network` and SSID `MySSID` that authenticates with EAP-TLS.
+This example is based on the sample profile at [WPA2-Enterprise with TLS profile sample](/windows/win32/nativewifi/wpa2-enterprise-with-tls-profile-sample).

 > [!IMPORTANT]
 > Notice how the space is %-escaped in the `LocURI` and unescaped in the `WLANProfile` > `name`.